starburst997/TilesheetStage3D/README.md

 TilesheetStage3D
 ================

+This fork use premultiplied alpha to fix dark border on PNG, also use the AGSLS Assembler instead of the compiled binary (only for the asmooth shader for the moment)

 This is a class which extends openfl.display.Tilesheet and adds stage3D support to the drawTiles method, if available.

 Ported to Haxe 3/OpenFL by AS3Boyan